youngseo1108/Portfolio_Data_Engineering/README.md

 - LLM suggested improvements such as:
   - Rewriting date filters from BETWEEN to half-open ranges for index efficiency
   - Adding a composite index (pu_location_id, tpep_pickup_datetime)
-- Benchmarks showed significant runtime improvements (See `benchmarks/results.csv` for raw timings):
+- Benchmarks were run on ~3.5M rows of data and showed significant runtime improvements (see `benchmarks/results.csv` for raw timings):
   - Q1: 57% faster (2.2s → 0.9s)
   - Q2: 98% faster (155ms → 4ms)
   - Q3: 98% faster (8.4s → 0.2s)